youyanggu/covid19_projections/README.md

 * [`reich_forecasts`](/reich_forecasts) - Reich forecasts follow the format specified by the [Reich Lab](https://github.com/reichlab/covid19-forecast-hub)
 * [`tests_target`](/tests_target) - Testing targets for every region based on our forecasts

 The underlying SEIR simulator used to generate these projections is open source: https://github.com/youyanggu/yyg-seir-simulator.
+The simulator repository also includes the best learned values of [the various parameters](https://github.com/youyanggu/yyg-seir-simulator#parameters) for every region.

 Our projections are featured on the [CDC website](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html).